Kuo Kuo-wen: Political career

 In May 2016, he was appointed the deputy minister of labor, and vacated his seat on the Tainan City Council to take the post.
 In September 2017, he left his position at the labor ministry, citing personal reasons.
 Considered a potential candidate for the 2020 legislative election, Kuo instead contested a March 2019 legislative by-election in Tainan for the open seat of Huang Wei-cher, and defeated four other candidates.
 Kuo won the election, though he finished less than three percent ahead of his closest challenger, Kuomintang candidate Hsieh Lung-chieh, in a district that has been considered a stronghold for the Democratic Progressive Party.
 Kuo was sworn in as a member of the Legislative Yuan on 21 March 2019.
 He won a full legislative term in 2020, facing Kuomintang candidate Lee Wu-lung.

-On May 17, 2024, he snatched documents from Chester Chou, Secretary-General of the Legislative Yuan, and fled quickly, creating an internet meme revolving around the Taiwanese politician's spontaneous action.
+During the legislative reform controversy on 17 May 2024, he snatched documents from Chester Chou, the secretary-general of the Legislative Yuan, and fled in an attempt to prevent the majority opposition coalition from passing the bill.